Sean-Bradley/Design-Patterns-In-Python/visitor/README.md

 ## Overview

 Your object structure inside an application may be complicated and varied.
-A good example is what could be created using the composite structure.
+A good example is what could be created using the [Composite](/composite) structure.

 The objects that make up the hierarchy of objects, can be anything and most likely complicated to modify as your application grows.